History, tourist information, and nearby accommodation

 The Barrier is one of the largest movable flood control devices in the world.
 It stretches 520 metres across the river, and helps control water levels against tidal surges, protecting some 125 square kilometres of Greater London against flooding.

 The Barrier opened in 1982, with a series of 10 steel gates that can be raised and lowered as needed, according to water and tide conditions.
 Each of the main gates weighs in at a whopping 3,300 tonnes, and when they are fully raised the gates are as high as a 5-storey building.

-I took the easy way out and opted to take the DLR to Pontoon Dock.
+We've visited both the north and south ends of the Barrier.
+For our first visit we opted to take the easy route - on the DLR to Pontoon Dock.
 This lets you out at the edge of Thames Barrier Park, a lovely green space running down to the river, with clipped hedges resembling waves flowing.

 About Thames Barrier

 Address: Visitor's Centre, 1 Unity Way, London, Woolwich, Greater London, England, SE18 5NJ

 Attraction Type: Historic Building

 Location: By Rail to Charlton Station, by Boat from Westminster Pier, Tower Pier, and Greenwich Pier.
 By DLR to Pontoon Dock station, or by road to Woolwich (postcode SE18 5NJ)

 Phone: (0)20 8305 4188

 Photo Credit: David Ross and Britain Express